braze-inc/braze-docs/_docs/_hidden/private_betas/navigation.md

 1. **Braze logo** - Select to go to your Braze home page.
 2. **Page name** - The name of the page you are currently on.
-3. **Community** - Access links to the Braze Bonfire community, our blog, case studies, and the product roadmap.
+3. **Tour new navigation** - Retake the navigation tour or expand the dropdown to access options for documentation or to send us feedback on the new navigation.
-4. **Support** - Check our system status and access links to Braze documentation, Braze Learning, or get help from support.
+4. **Community** - Access links to the Braze Bonfire community, our blog, case studies, and the product roadmap.
-5. **Language selector** - Select the language you want to use for Braze.
+5. **Support** - Check our system status and access links to Braze documentation, Braze Learning, or get help from support.
-6. **Notifications** - Get updates about what's new in Braze.
+6. **Language selector** - Select the language you want to use for Braze.
 7. **Your profile** - View your profile, company settings, billing, company users, or sign out.
 8. **Administrator icon** - Appears next to your profile if you are an administrator for your company.